 1826 W. McDowell Road, Phx

-Doors open for registration at 7:00 AM both days and services end at 4:30pm (NO OVERNIGHT STAY IS AVAILABLE)
+Doors open for registration at 7:00 AM and services end at 4:00pm

-NOTE: Courts and other services open on Saturday, January 25th
+NOTE: Courts and other services open on: TBD

 In partnership with the Office of Public Defense Services, we offer a number of restoration of rights and set aside events throughout the year to assist those who have past criminal convictions fill out the appropriate legal documents to try to get their right to vote, right to serve on a jury, right to hold public office of trust or profit, and right to possess a gun restored.
 To see the Restoration of Rights informational flyer - please click here.
 For documents to start the process - please visit the Restoration of Rights page or e-mail us.